CloudMile/Syntrend_0825_Computer_Vision/README.md

 ```shell
 pip list | grep tensorflow
 ```
-	- if not 1.3, eoither upgrade or reinstall tensorflow with pip command in previous step
+	- if not 1.3, either upgrade or reinstall tensorflow with pip command in previous step

 Getting source code